-A diamond certificate is extremely important when buying a diamond or any diamond jewellery.
-It validates the quality of the diamond, ensuring its authenticity.
-At Steven Stone we supply GIA certified diamonds only
+A diamond certificate is extremely important when buying loose diamonds, diamond jewellery and engagement rings.
+It validates the quality of the stone and ensures its authenticity

 A diamond certificate serves the purpose of the stone's passport.
-This authenticating document is issued and printed by an independent laboratory.
-The certificate informs buyers whether or not the diamond is natural and lists its key attributes and qualities.
+This authenticating document is issued and printed by an independent laboratory or in-house gemologists.
+The certificate informs buyers whether diamond is natural and lists its key attributes and qualities.

-There are five primary diamond laboratories.
-Only two of the labs listed below have an excellent reputation when it comes to grading of diamonds.
-GIA and AGS are world-renowned and the most respected diamond laboratories.
-GIA actually invented the current diamond grading system we use today, and are therefore the benchmarking authority in diamond grading.
-AGS are usually known for grading higher quality diamonds with ideal cuts and proportions, which are generally more expensive.
+There are five primary diamond grading laboratories.
+Only two of the labs listed below have an excellent reputation of grading diamonds unbiasedly and accurately.
+GIA and AGS are world-renowned and the most respected diamond grading laboratories.
+GIA invented the current diamond grading system we use today and is the benchmarking authority in diamond grading.
+AGS are usually known for grading higher quality diamonds with ideal cuts and proportions.

 GIA is the world’s foremost authority on diamonds.
 GIA is the leading source of knowledge and standards for gems and jewellery